 The TRC tour is one of six being offered during Leading Through Excellence, though two options already have sold out.

 Featured Keynote: Chip Heath, co-author, Decisive, Switch, Made to Stick

 Kicking off Leading Through Excellence's first full day of programming on Thursday, April 10, 2014, will be Chip Heath, a Stanford University professor who has co-authored biz-book staples Switch and Made to Stick along with the recently released Decisive.
 Heath is a sought-after lecturer who has consulted with clients ranging from Google and Gap to The Nature Conservancy and the American Heart Association.
 Your registration to Leading Through Excellence entitles you to a free, signed copy of Decisive.

 2014 summit to feature org development expert, OSU basketball great

 Speaking on the afternoon of Thursday, April 10, is Helen Turnbull (pictured right, left photo), founder and CEO of Human Facets and an expert with 25 years of experience assisting business develop strategy to practice global inclusion.
 Turnbull has worked with major worldwide corporations in strengthening their diversity and inclusion strategies and in identifying "unconscious bias."
 Last year, she delivered an address at TedX in Florida.

 Speaking at lunch on Friday is Lawrence Funderburke (pictured above, right photo), a three-time All Big Ten performer and magna cum laude graduate in business finance at The Ohio State University who went on to play professional basketball for more than a decade.
 Funderburke went on to found the Lawrence Funderburke Youth Organization, which is making a difference in the lives of children all around Central Ohio.

-Click here to read more about the summit's featured speakers, the fourth and final of which will be announced in early 2014.
+The fourth and final of the summit's featured speakers will be announced in early 2014.